The Best Seed Crackers Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Delicious super crispy seed crackers with pumpkin seeds, sunflower seeds, sesame seeds, and flaxseed – these healthy Low-carb keto crackers are great for snacking and platters.
+Make these delicious super crispy seed crackers with pumpkin seeds, sunflower seeds, sesame seeds, and flaxseed.
+They are so easy to make, packed with nutrients, and great for snacking and platters.

 Want to save this recipe?